Employers

 On-the-Job Training

-VR may also provide:
+VR may provide:

 - Support services (uniforms, tools, bus passes)